youssefhamza80/ConnectedVehicles/README.md

 #### Vehicle Data Model

- 1. **Vehicle Id/VIN**: Unique identifier for the vehicle.
+ 1. **Vehicle Id/VIN**: Unique identifier of the vehicle.
- 2. **Customer Id**:  Customer Id which links a vehicle object to a customer object .
+ 2. **Customer Id**:  Customer Id which links a vehicle object to a customer object.
+Since this is a NoSQL DB, handling primary/foreign key consistency is done on code level not DB level.
  3. **Registration Number**: Vehicle registration number.
  4. **Ping Date/Time**:  The last ping date/time sent by the vehicle.
 It is used to detremine connection status with the vehicle.
 If it is less than the pre-defined duration (defaulted to 1 minute), then connection status is CONNECTED.
 Otherwise, connection status is NOT CONNECTED.
  5. **Connection Status**: This is a String field to represent "CONNECTED" or "NOT CONNECTED".
 This field is not stored in the DB and being computed everytime a vehicle is queried by the REST APIs.